sk-sahil2002/BetterTogetherapp/README.md

-# Fundly - Crowdfunding Platform
+# better together - Crowdfunding Platform

+design developed owned by Ali, Hayder, Sahil.
 A modern crowdfunding platform built with Django that enables users to create and manage fundraising campaigns for various causes.